HyacinthBots/LilyBot/docs/commands.md

 	* `embed` - If the message containing the role menu should be sent as an embed. - Defaulting Boolean
 	* `color` - The color for the message to be.
 Embed only. - Defaulting Color

+---
 #### Command name: `role-menu add`
-* **Description**: Add a role to the existing role menu in this channel.
+**Description**: Add a role to the existing role menu in this channel.
-* Required Member Permissions: Manage Roles
+Required Member Permissions: Manage Roles

 * **Arguments**:
 	* `menu-id` - The message ID of the role menu you'd like to edit. - Snowflake
 	* `role` - The role you'd like to add to the selected role menu. - Role

+---
 #### Command name: `role-menu remove`
-* **Description**: Remove a role from the existing role menu in this channel.
+**Description**: Remove a role from the existing role menu in this channel.
-* Required Member Permissions: Manage Messages
+Required Member Permissions: Manage Messages

 * **Arguments**:
 	* `menu-id` - The message ID of the menu you'd like to edit. - Snowflake
 	* `role` - The role you'd like to remove from the selected role menu. - Role

+---
 #### Command name: `role-menu pronouns`
-* **Description**: Create a pronoun selection role menu and the roles to go with it.
+**Description**: Create a pronoun selection role menu and the roles to go with it.
-* Required Member Permissions: Manage Messages
+Required Member Permissions: Manage Messages

 * **Arguments**:
 None
+---
 ### Command name: `tag-preview`
-* Description: Preview a tag's contents without sending it publicly.
+Description: Preview a tag's contents without sending it publicly.

 * Arguments:
 	* `name` - The name of the tag - String

+---
 ### Command name: `tag`
-* Description: Call a tag from this guild!
+Description: Call a tag from this guild!
 Use /tag-help for more info.

 * Arguments:
 	* `name` - The name of the tag you want to call - String
 	* `user` - The user to mention with the tag (optional) - Optional User

+---
 ### Command name: `tag-help`
-* Description: Explains how the tag command works!
+Description: Explains how the tag command works!

 * Arguments:
 None
+---
 ### Command name: `tag-create`
-* Description: Create a tag for your guild!
+Description: Create a tag for your guild!
 Use /tag-help for more info.
-* Required Member Permissions: Moderate Members
+**Required Member Permissions**: Moderate Members

 * Arguments:
 	* `name` - The name of the tag you're making - String